MRCpy.DWGCS

 class MRCpy.DWGCS(loss='0-1', deterministic=True, random_state=None, fit_intercept=False, D=4, sigma_=None, B=1000, solver='adam', alpha=0.01, stepsize='decay', mini_batch_size=None, max_iters=None, weights_beta=None, weights_alpha=None, phi='linear', **phi_kwargs)[source]

-Double-Weighting General Covariate Shift
+Double-Weighting for General Covariate Shift

-The class DWGCS implements the method Double-Weighting for General Covariate Shift (DWGCS) proposed in [1].
-It is designed for supervised classification under covariate shift.
+This class implements the Double-Weighting for General Covariate Shift (DW-GCS) method proposed in [1].
+It is designed for supervised classification under covariate shift, where the marginal distributions of instances at training \(\mathrm{p}_{\text{tr}}(x)\) and testing \(\mathrm{p}_{\text{te}}(x)\) differ but the label conditionals coincide.

 lossstr {‘0-1’, ‘log’}, default = ‘0-1’